pulumi/pulumi/docs/design/resources.md

 ## Resource Providers and Extensibility

-Each resource provider plugin corresponds to a single NutPack and defines one or more resource implementations written in Go, for all resources within that NutPack.
+Each resource provider plugin corresponds to a single CocoPack and defines one or more resource implementations written in Go, for all resources within that CocoPack.
 This plugin is loaded by name and runs inside of the Coconut toolchain and runtime.
 Each resource is identified dynamically by its fully qualified resource name.

 The `pulumi/coconut/pkg/resources/Provider` interface defines the set of operations a resource provider must define.
 The